piotrmaslanka/dziendobry/README.md

 _DZIENDOBRY_ is a simple but robust service discovery protocol.
 Service discovery is initiated by sending a specific UDP packet onto either port 5000, 6000 or 7000, and waiting for server's response.
 Particular services are identified by their UUID's. _DZIENDOBRY_ can also store a string associated with a given service, that will be included in the response.

+Use *server.py* to advertise services, use *client.py* to detect them.

 The Protocol
 ------------